 Proper compressor layout In a process plant is essential for ideal operation, maintenance and construction requirements. compressors are used to compress gases to high pressures.
+This is achieved by mechanically reducing volume of gas withing case of a compressor.
 High pressures are required for various reasons such as particular chemical reaction requirements, or to condense the gas such as LPG, LNG etc. Variety of compressors are used based on type of gas to be compressed, pressure requirements, economy and availability.

 Types of Compressors

 Following types of compressors are used in process plants:

 |Reciprocating compressors are usually of the reciprocating piston type and are only compressors that can compress …Read More..|